KaitlynSkinner/Employee_Team_Generator/README.md

 This application is not open to contributors at this time.

 ## Tests
+Run npm test to run Jest for tests.

 ## Questions
 If you have any questions please feel free to contact me.